yuda03979/RIG_v1/README.Docker.md

 PROJECT_DIRECTORY="/home/ubuntu/RIG_v1/project_directory/"               # required
 GPT_MODEL_PATH="/home/ubuntu/gemma-2-2b-it-Q8_0.gguf"             # required
 RAG_MODEL_PATH="/home/ubuntu/bge-m3"                              # required
-RULE_TYPES_DIRECTORY="/home/ubuntu/RIG_v1/evaluation/data/rule_types"    # optional - you don't need to change that RAG_DIFFERENCE="0.001"                                                          # optional - you don't need to change that RAG_THRESHOLD="0.5"                                                             # optional - you don't need to change that MAX_CONTEXT_LENGTH="1536"                                                       # optional - you don't need to change that MAX_NEW_TOKENS="512"                                                            # optional - you don't need to change that N_THREADS="8"                                                                   # optional - you don't need to change that
+RULE_TYPES_DIRECTORY="/home/ubuntu/RIG_v1/evaluation/data/rule_types/"    # optional - you don't need to change that RAG_DIFFERENCE="0.001"                                                          # optional - you don't need to change that RAG_THRESHOLD="0.5"                                                             # optional - you don't need to change that MAX_CONTEXT_LENGTH="1536"                                                       # optional - you don't need to change that MAX_NEW_TOKENS="512"                                                            # optional - you don't need to change that N_THREADS="8"                                                                   # optional - you don't need to change that

-LLAMA_SERVER_PATH="/home/ubuntu/"      # dont need in this version